jymigeon/gpgsm-as-ca/README.md

 ## Configuration

-The configuration file is composed of two parts:
+The [configuration file](card-signing/card-signing.conf) is composed of two parts:
-* the entity information: its DN, key type and size, and expiration date;
+* the entity information: its *DN*, *key type* and *size*, and *expiration date*;
 * the CA information.
 Please ensure that those match the attributes in the CA certificate.

-Fill-in the information (see the configuration's file comments).
+Fill-in the information and the script should figure out the rest by itself (see the configuration's file comments for details).

 ## Testing